NDS for Azure - Installation and Management

 Connection information for NDS Blob Storage with keys and endpoint details displayed.

-Important: Store this information securely - the keys and SAS tokens provide unrestricted read access to the Nasuni volumes (Containers).
+Important: Store this information securely.
+The keys and SAS tokens provide unrestricted read access to the Nasuni volumes (containers).

 Use this action to retrieve the following information: